 - Then connect the app to your Firestick

 - To see exactly how to do it, check out my Firestick remote app guide.

 After that, you can control your Amazon Fire TV with your smartphone in various ways.

-My favorite thing about this particular method to unfreeze Firestick is that the CetusPlay app works as a Bluetooth mouse (but operated by using your phone’s touchscreen like a touchpad mouse!).
+My favorite thing about this particular method to unfreeze Firestick is that the CetusPlay app works as a Bluetooth mouse (but is operated by using your phone’s touchscreen as a touchpad mouse!).

 If you’ve stuck with us so far, then hopefully you’ve managed to unfreeze Firestick.